-Commissioner Kaylene O'KEEFE grew up in Mount Isa before moving to her parents' home town of Doomadgee in 1990.
-Married to Dwayne O'Keefe since 2001, Commissioner O'Keefe is a mother of three daughters.
-Her past employment has included time working at the local store, in accounts at the Doomadgee

-Aboriginal Shire Council and as a Family Support Worker with RAATSICC.
+Commissioner Kaylene O'KEEFE grew up in Mount Isa before moving to her parents' hometown of Doomadgee in 1990.
+Married to Dwayne O'Keefe since 2001, Commissioner O'Keefe is a mother of three daughters, and she became a grandmother to a granddaughter in 2023.
+Her past employment has included time working at the local store, in accounts at the Doomadgee Aboriginal Shire Council and as a Family Support Worker with RAATSICC.
 Since 2018 Doomadgee Commissioner O'Keefe has been involved with the Strong Women's Group and has mentored Indigenous women.
 Commissioner O'Keefe hopes that her role as a Local Commissioner with the Family Responsibilities Commission will enable her to play a significant part in improving outcomes for Doomadgee families.
 Commissioner O'Keefe enjoys camping, fishing and spending time with her family, in particular her young grandson.

 Commissioner Eleanor LOGAN (Waanyi / Gangalidda Clans) grew up in Doomadgee, before moving to Banyo College in Brisbane to complete Year 11.
 Commissioner Eleanor Logan continued to further her education, gaining a Certificate III and a Diploma of Children's Services, and trained in the area of Aged Care Management.
 Recognising the need for a support network for young mothers in Doomadgee, Commissioner Eleanor Logan was instrumental in forming a playgroup for young mums.
 She was a Councillor with the Doomadgee Aboriginal Shire Council from 2008 to 2012.
 Married to fellow Doomadgee Commissioner Christopher Logan, she says family is her priority.
 She has fostered many children and is presently fostering two young boys.
 Doomadgee Commissioner Eleanor Logan is currently the Director of the Doomadgee Child Care Centre.
-When not working she enjoys camping, fishing and spending time with her 15 grandchildren and two great grandsons.
+When not working she enjoys camping, fishing and spending time with her 16 grandchildren and two great-grandsons.

 Commissioner Guy DOUGLAS (Waanyi / Gangalidda Clans) has always lived in Doomadgee, apart from a year spent completing his education at Atherton State High School.
-He has worked as an Aboriginal Health Worker, Senior Community Worker, Police Liaison Officer, Project Worker at 54 Reasons (formally Save the Children) for the Doomadgee Deadly Homes Program and Health Services Manager for Gidgee Healing.
-Doomadgee Commissioner Douglas is currently employed at 54 Reasons as the Senior Community Worker.
-In this role Commissioner Douglas provides education and support to male community members and assists with facilitating programs that 54 Reasons run, including the Young Dad's Program.
+He has worked as an Aboriginal Health Worker, Senior Community Worker, Police Liaison Officer, Project Worker at 54 Reasons (formerly Save the Children) for the Doomadgee Deadly Homes Program, a Senior Community worker and Health Services Manager for Gidgee Healing.
+Doomadgee Commissioner Douglas is currently employed as an Indigenous Liaison Officer for the Rheumatic Heart Disease project with QLD Health.
+In this role Commissioner Douglas provides assistance to hospital staff in the management and treatment of community members suffering from Rheumatic Heart Disease.